Enhanced precision bound of low-temperature quantum thermometry via dynamical control: Introduction

 \section{Introduction}

-Precise probing of quantum systems is one of the keys to progress in diverse quantum technologies, including quantum metrology \cite{giovannetti11, braun17, kurizki15quantum}, quantum information processing (QIP) \cite{hauke16} and quantum many-body manipulations \cite{strobel14}.
+Precise probing of quantum systems is one of the keys to progress in diverse quantum technologies, including quantum metrology \cite{giovannetti11, braun18quantum, kurizki15quantum}, quantum information processing (QIP) \cite{hauke16} and quantum many-body manipulations \cite{strobel14}.
 The maximum amount of information obtained on a parameter of a quantum system is quantified by the quantum Fisher information (QFI), which depends on the extent to which the state of the system changes for an infinitesimal change in the estimated parameter \cite{paris09, caves94, correa15, zwick16, pasquale16}.
-Ways to increase the QFI, thereby increasing the precision of parameter estimation, are therefore recognized to be of immense importance \cite{gefen17, campbell18precision}.
-Recent works have studied QFI for demonstrating the criticality of environmental information \cite{zwick16pra}, QFI enhancement in the presence of strong coupling \cite{correa16}, or by dynamically-controlled quantum probes \cite{zwick16} and the application of quantum thermal machines for quantum thermometry \cite{brunner17}.
+Ways to increase the QFI, thereby increasing the precision bound of parameter estimation, are therefore recognized to be of immense importance \cite{gefen17, campbell18precision}.
+Recent works have studied QFI for demonstrating the criticality of environmental (bath) information \cite{zwick16pra}, QFI enhancement in the presence of strong coupling \cite{correa16} or by dynamically-controlled quantum probes \cite{zwick16} and the application of quantum thermal machines to quantum thermometry \cite{brunner17}.

-Here we propose the synthesis of two concepts: quantum thermometry \cite{matteo12, correa15, correa16, brunner17, campbell18precision, hofer17fundamental, hovhannisyan17probing, kiilerich18a} and temporally-periodic dynamical control that has been originally developed for decoherence suppression in QIP \cite{agarwal99, agarwal01, lidar04, zwick14, dieter16}.
-We show that such control can strongly increase the QFI with respect to temperature measurement, particularly near the absolute zero.
-Alternatively, control may allow the thermometer to accurately estimate a broad range of temperatures.
+Here we propose the synthesis of two concepts: quantum thermometry \cite{matteo12, correa15, correa16, brunner17, campbell18precision, potts19fundamental, hovhannisyan18measuring, kiilerich18dynamical, tuoriniemi16physics, mehboudi19thermometry, pasquale19quantum} and temporally-periodic dynamical control that has been originally developed for decoherence suppression in QIP \cite{agarwal99, agarwal01, lidar04, zwick14, dieter16}.
+We show that such control can strongly increase the QFI that determines the precision-bound of temperature measurement, particularly at temperatures approaching absolute zero.
+Accordingly, such control may boost the ultralow-temperature precision bound of diverse thermometers, e.g. those based on Coulomb blockade \cite{meschke11comparison}, metal - insulator - superconductor junctions \cite{raisanen18normal}, kinetic inductance \cite{giazotto08ultrasensitive} and novel hybrid superconductors \cite{giazotto15ferromagnetic}.
+Alternatively, dynamical control may allow theese thermometers to accurately estimate a broad range of temperatures.